Sleeping on an Incline – A Guide on Benefits and Possible Side Effects

 Gastroesophageal reflux disease (GERD) occurs when acid reflux from the stomach makes its way up into the esophagus, which can lead to irritation and a burning sensation that not only causes you pain but also keeps you up at night.

 Elevating your head and torso, however, allows gravity to help keep that acid reflux down.
-To treat GERD, medical experts recommend raising your head 6 to 8 inches higher than your feet.
+To help treat GERD, experts recommend raising your head 6 to 9 inches.3

 Blood Circulation

-Better blood flow ensures your lungs, heart, and muscles are working well and can help strengthen your immune system.
+Better blood flow ensures your lungs, heart, and muscles are working well and can help strengthen your immune system.4

 Nervous System Problems

-The Nervous System transmits signals from the brain to the rest of the body, affecting your ability to move, think, breathe, and more.
+The nervous system transmits signals from the brain to the rest of the body, affecting your ability to move, think, breathe, and more.
 The primary components are the brain, spine, and the spine’s extending nervous.
-Spinal cord injuries, multiple sclerosis, and cerebral palsy are all examples of nervous system issues.
+Spinal cord injuries, multiple sclerosis, and cerebral palsy are all examples of nervous system issues.5

 It’s possible that resting on an incline, with both your upper and lower body elevated, may alleviate the symptoms associated with these conditions.
 This is because it reduces the pressure placed on your spine and the surrounding nerves.